When does Love Island’s winter edition begin and how is it different to summer show?

-When does Love Island’s 2023 winter edition begin and how is it different to the summer series?
+When does Love Island’s 2023 winter edition start tonight and how is it different to the summer series?

 New season is based in South Africa, bringing sunshine to UK viewers through the winter months